 Angina occurs when the heart does not receive sufficient oxygen due to narrowing of the arteries that carry blood to the heart.
 Not a condition on its own, angina is a symptom that indicates other, potentially serious, health issues including blocked arteries and heart disease.

-The best-known symptom of angina is a pain in or around the chest area.
-This pain is often characterized as light, dull or heavy, depending on the severity of the condition.
-Pain levels can vary from person to person and individual factors include age and physical condition.
+The best-known symptom of angina is a pain in or around the chest.
+Some people describe the pain as a pressure or squeezing in the chest or surrounding areas.
+Pain levels can vary depending on age, physical condition, and other individual factors.
 Sometimes, the pain spreads to other parts of the body, including the neck, arms, or jaw.
-Angina is also a symptom of a heart attack.
+Chest pain may also be a symptom of a heart attack.

 Receive updates on the latest news and alerts straight to your inbox.

 This site offers information designed for educational purposes only.
 You should not rely on any information on this site as a substitute for professional medical advice, diagnosis, treatment, or as a substitute for, professional counseling care, advice, diagnosis, or treatment.
 If you have any concerns or questions about your health, you should always consult with a physician or other healthcare professional.